happeo/happeouikit/README.md

 1. Create new component with: `yarn run generate`.
 1. Develop your component.
 1. Update the document file as you need, you can also use the [Playground component](https://www.docz.site/docs/built-in-components#playground-component).
-1. Make sure all the new components added have [Props component](https://www.docz.site/docs/built-in-components#component-props) in the documentation.
+1. Make sure all the exported components have [Props component](https://www.docz.site/docs/built-in-components#component-props) in the documentation.
 1. Make sure all your edits are documented in the docs, i.e. the new props are in the `Props` and new additions have examples.
 1. Publish your edits: follow the "Publishing a Package" guide below.
+1. Read the "Writing Docs" -part

-## Adding a new icon to happeouikit
+### Adding a new icon to icons package

 1. Add svg file to the folder `packages/icons/svgs`
 2. Run `yarn run build`.
 3. Start the documentation engine on the repo root: `yarn run dev`.
 4. Publish your edits: follow the "Publishing a Package" guide below.

-## Writing docs
+### Writing docs

 The documentation engine used is [Docz](https://www.docz.site/).

 - Try to write the docs as you develop, documenting all the use cases the component is made for.
 - If another component is shown only in the documentation, like a button in a card.
 The other package needs to be included as a dependency of the package you are writing.
 So for example `@happeouikit/button` needs to be a dependency of `@happeouikit/card`.
 - Sometimes the page just doesn't refresh or shows old stuff.
-This is the time to start the `yarn run dev`.
+This is the time to restart the `yarn run dev`.
+Also running `rm -rf .docz/` might help to clear some caches.
 - If you get an error of a module cannot be found.
 Just stop the `dev` process and run `lerna bootstrap`.
 This will make sure all the dependencies are symlinked to the packages.
 - Try writing all the needed example code into the .mdx files, so the source code is easily seen from the built documentation.
 If really need then add a separate file for example configuration.
 But then add it to the package `docs` folder.
 Don't make the example components available in the published package, in other words, newer into the `src` folder.